General Questions

 How is my play cast?

 Each director is responsible for casting, with the assistance of the GPTC artistic staff as needed.
-Omaha’s theatre scene is comprised of large and small community theatres.
+Omaha’s theatre scene is comprised of both large and small community theatres.
 Our actors offer a wide range of talent, from excited beginners to experienced professionals.
-Because Omaha is not New York City, our casting choices are not as expansive as you may be accustomed to – although, over 200 extraordinary local theatre artists work on the Conference each year!
+Because Omaha is not New York City, our casting choices are not as expansive as you may be accustomed to – although over 200 extraordinary local theatre artists work with the Festival each year!
 Many people volunteer their time and talent because of their love of theatre.
 We ask you to reflect this same spirit of generosity.

 Can I make changes to my script?